top of page

 St. Jude Children's Research Hospital

-As part of its digital transformation efforts, this nonprofit’s marketing team utilized Ai solutions to expand it’s donor base in the years following the pandemic.
+As part of its digital transformation efforts, this nonprofit’s marketing team utilized Ai solutions to expand its donor base in the years following the pandemic.
 To grow into a new donor base, St. Jude analyzed past donor data to determine that patient stories are the most effective mission communication format and utilized Google’s automated cost-per-acquisition bidding tools to reach new donors with effective language from past campaigns, which resulted in their ability to reach and acquire new donors by 46%.

 Crisis Text Line